Yi Yi: Plot

-The Jian family—father NJ, mother Min-Min, daughter Ting-Ting, son Yang-Yang—is a middle-class family in Taipei.
+The Jians—father NJ, mother Min-Min, daughter Ting-Ting, and son Yang-Yang—are a middle-class family in Taipei.
 At the wedding of Min-Min's younger brother A-Di, NJ runs into his ex-girlfriend Sherry, who gives him her number before leaving.
 Sherry is married to an American and lives in Chicago.
 After the reception, Min-Min's mother, who lives with the family, suffers a stroke that leaves her comatose.
 She is put on life support and the doctor urges the Jians to talk to her daily.

-NJ is dissatisfied with his job, and his company is struggling financially.
+NJ is dissatisfied with his life, and his company is struggling financially.
 To secure a client named Mr. Ota, NJ's colleagues ask him to take Ota out for dinner, to which he reluctantly agrees.
 They get along well and NJ takes Ota to a bar, where Ota sings and plays the piano.
 That night, NJ phones and leaves a message for Sherry, apologizing for leaving her abruptly 30 years ago.
 Meanwhile, Min-Min becomes depressed by her mother's condition and leaves for a remote Buddhist retreat.

 After a failed investment, A-Di is kicked out of the house and asks his ex-girlfriend Yun-Yun for help.
 A-Di is allowed to return upon the birth of his child but a fight breaks out at the baby shower when Yun-Yun shows up uninvited.
-A-Di and his wife reconcile after she discovers him passed out due to a gas leak at their house.
+A-Di and his wife reconcile after his failed suicide attempt.

 Ting-Ting feels guilty because her grandmother collapsed while taking out the trash Ting-Ting was supposed to take out.
 She befriends her new neighbor, Lili.
 After Lili breaks up with her boyfriend Fatty, he begins to relay letters for Lili through Ting-Ting.
 Fatty soon becomes attracted to Ting-Ting and asks her out.
 After their second date, the two check into a hotel room, but they hesitate and leave.
 Later, Ting-Ting sees Lili back together with Fatty and is later berated by Fatty himself.
 Ting-Ting becomes depressed and talks to her grandmother, asking her to wake up.
 She learns the next day that Fatty has been arrested for killing Lili's teacher, who was in a sexual relationship with both Lili and her mother.
 At home, Ting-Ting dreams of being comforted by her grandmother.